cpacker/MemGPT/README.md

 ### Interactive CLI commands

-While using MemGPT via the CLI you can run various commands
+While using MemGPT via the CLI you can run various commands:

-Basic commands:

 ```text
 /save